 Aksana, Alberto del Rio, Daniel Bryan, Dean Ambrose, Dolph Ziggler, Fandango, Justin Gabriel, Layla, Mark Henry, randy orton, Ryback, Sheamus, The Big Show, The Shield, Uncle Zeb Coulter, Wade Barrett, William Regal, wwe smackdown

 We are not getting closer to a full WWE Extreme Rules 2013 card but we at least have the main-events lined up.
 The WWE finally confirmed the WWE championship match we all expected, now making the top three matches official for the big May event.

 The WWE announced that John Cena vs. Ryback for the WWE championship is now official for Extreme Rules.
 The company made the announcement on their website.
 This certainly isn’t a shocker but it is a little surprising that they held off the official announcement for so long.
 A new article on WWE.com has all of the details.

 This is Extreme Rules which means that all of the matches are expected to have some kind of gimmick match attached to it.
-No stipulation was announced for the match, nor did they even hint that there would be one.
-They are doing Tables Matches on the ..click here to read more
+No stipulation was announced for the match, nor did they even hint that there would be one. ..click here to read more

 Alberto del Rio, Brock Lesnar, Dolph Ziggler, Jack Swagger, john cena, Ryback, triple h